Blog turned brokerage

 The same notion applies to the brokerage’s physical storefront.
-Situated in an expansive space in the center of downtown Fresno, the FresYes office feels more like a local coffee shop.
+Situated in an expansive space near the bluffs of the San Joaquin River, the FresYes office feels more like a local coffee shop.
 The space is designed to serve as a community gathering place, and can be rented out free of charge.
 Passersby wander in to join a pop-up yoga class, or buy goods from local artisans.
 “It’s not a profit center, it’s a connection to the community.”

 Despite keeping profit in the periphery, Farris says growth is the company’s biggest challenge.
 The key, he says, is to pace it.
 “A brokerage is never about a sprint – it’s the long haul.”